SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-30-darwin-award-vaccine.md

 (Hat tip: Alex Tabarrok at [Marginal Revolution](https://marginalrevolution.com/).)

 So there are 2 strategies under consideration here:
-1. Vaccinate as many people _now_, as fast as possible.
+1. Vaccinate as many people a possible _now_, as fast as possible.
 Then wait for the next delivery and do it again.
 2. Slow down vaccinations so you're vaccinating every day at a constant rate, and run out of vaccine just in time for the next delivery.
 This was Drakeford's policy.